Modal adjective: In English

 Other constructions are also possible.
 For example, contingency may be expressed as We've made an offer contingent on the sale of our house, which can be paraphrased as Our offer stands if and only if we sell our house.

 In Japanese

-In Japanese, possibility is often expressed with the adjectives 可能 (kanou 'possible') and 不可能 (fukanou 'impossible'), as in:
+In Japanese, possibility is often expressed with the adjectives 可能 (kanō 'possible') and 不可能 (fukanō 'impossible'), as in:

 Impossibility can also be expressed with the modal adjective 無理 (muri 'impossible') as in:

 The modern Japanese particle べき (beki 'should') derives from the traditional modal adjective べし (beshi) but no longer inflects.